 Mr. V is entering his 5th year as principal of Scotland Elementary.
-In 2017.
 Previously, he served as an assistant principal for 4 years at Chambersburg Area Middle School North.
 Prior to becoming a principal, Mr. V taught Social Studies at Chambersburg Area Senior High School for 8 years.
 In his 7th year teaching, he was awarded with the Chambersburg Chamber of Commerce Educator of the Year Award.
 In addition, Mr. V was recognized as a Rick and Lisa Teacher of the Week and was listed in the 2006 Who’s Who Among America’s Teachers.

 In 2016, Mr. V received his Superintendent Letter of Eligibiliy through Shippensburg University.
 He received his principal certification and masters in Educational Leadership from Shippensburg University.
 Mr. V graduated summa cum laude with an undergraduate degree in Comprehensive Social Studies from the same institution and earned the Teacher Education Award in Secondary Education.
 He recently was accepted as a doctoral student in the Millersville/Shippensburg Ed.
 D. Program.